If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 Should Drug Addicts Be Punished or Treated?

 A majority of people, especially those who commit crimes, are drug users but are not drug addicts.
-Someone who experiences a loss of self-control, overwhelming cravings, and overthinks about taking a specific drug or drugs has an addiction.
+Someone who experiences a loss of self-control, overwhelming cravings, and overthinks about taking specific or multiple drugs has an addiction.
 Many factors tie together the reasons behind why people form addictions, such as genetics, environment, and social interactions.
+This culminates in a concerning statistic, seeing as 80% of prison inmates abuse drugs or alcohol.1 The question that Banyan’s Pompano Rehab is here to ponder is should drug addicts be punished or helped.

 Inequitable Enforcement